kodecocodes/i9t/swift-2/swift-2.markdown

 If you hadn't worked through the protocol-oriented solution above, you might have looked at this list of requirements and groaned a little.
 But instead you can take the pattern you've built and quickly create a `StringValidator` that contains the rules for this password requirement.

 Start by switching to the **Password Validation** page in the chapter's playground.
 For brevity, this playground page tucks away all of the previous work as a source file, which also contains two new rules you'll use.
-Click **Password Validation** > **Sources** > **StringValiation.swift** in the jump bar to view the code in that file.
+Click **Password Validation** > **Sources** > **StringValidation.swift** in the jump bar to view the code in that file.

 #### `LengthStringValidationRule`